vorpalnet/blade/README.md

 **B**lended **L**ayer **A**pplication **D**evelopment **E**nvironment

-tl;dr...
-1) install Java (JDK 11 for OCCAS 8.1, JDK 21 for OCCAS 8.3)
-2) download & install OCCAS (with WebLogic and OCCAS patches)
-3) run `./install-occas.sh /path/to/occas` (one-time setup, auto-detects version)
-4) run `./build.sh` to build the EAR (produces `vorpal-blade-services-full.ear`)
-5) deploy the EAR to OCCAS
-6) install (and configure) the FSMAR — it chains apps together into callflows
-7) nothing will work, everything will fail. check the logs in `<domain>/servers/engine(?)/logs/vorpal/<app>.log`

-If this sounds insane, yes, it is!
-You can find more instructions at https://vorpal.net
+BLADE is an open-source collection of libraries and applications that aide in the development real-time, audio-visual streaming applications.

+The latest documentation can be found here: https://vorpal.net/javadocs/blade/ The company website can be found here: https://vorpal.net

-BLADE is a development framework and collection of pre-built applications built on the Java EE JSR-359 (SIP Servlet) specification.
+BLADE is built on the Java EE JSR-359 (SIP Servlet) specification and implemented / tested agains Oracle's OCCAS, a modified version of WebLogic designed to support the SIP protocol.

 ## Why BLADE?